2hats-co/2hats-student-portal/src/components/Navigation/index.md

 ### Styling

-On mount, sets background to white (`theme.palette.background.paper`).
+On mount, sets background to white (`theme.palette.background.default`).

 If mobile, pushes FB Messenger bubble up using a CSS class in `index.html`.